For the second time, the IRS has revised the estimated damage of a criminal syndicate's massive theft of American taxpayer data.

-In May, the government agency said criminals used a tool on the IRS website to steal the tax forms of 104,000 people.
-It has revised that number up to 330,000.
+In May 2015, the government agency said criminals used a tool on the IRS website to steal the tax forms of 104,000 people.
+Then in August, it revised that number up to 330,000.

-The IRS is now sending letters to those taxpayers to warn them about potential identity theft, offer free credit protection and give them an extra PIN to protect future tax filings.
+Starting next week, the IRS will send letters to those taxpayers to warn them about potential identity theft, offer free credit protection and give them an extra PIN to protect future tax filings.

-Until this spring, the IRS website provided a tool called "Get Transcript."
+Until the spring of last year, the IRS website provided a tool called "Get Transcript."
 It was meant to help taxpayers who lose track of old tax documents.
 They could easily download several years of tax forms for tasks like applying for a mortgage or college financial aid.

-It's a popular tool.
-Earlier this year, Americans used it to download 23 million transcripts, the agency said.
+It was a popular tool.
+Americans used it to download 23 million transcripts in the first few months of 2015, the agency said.

 To keep out fraudsters, the "Get Transcript" tool asked for lots of personal information before granting access: Social Security numbers, birthdays, physical addresses and more.

-Apparently, an unnamed cybermafia used previously acquired stolen information to dupe the "Get Transcript" tool -- and downloaded millions of tax documents related to the 330,000 people whose tax forms had been stolen.
+An unidentified cybermafia used previously acquired stolen information to dupe the "Get Transcript" tool and downloaded millions of tax documents related to the 720,000 people whose tax forms had been stolen.

 Tax forms contain much more sensitive information, including salary, family information, and property and investment values.
-With this additional stolen information, criminals can claim bogus tax refunds -- or open credit lines in your name.
+With this additional stolen information, criminals can claim bogus tax refunds -- or open fraudulent credit lines.

-The cybermafia members posed as legitimate taxpayers and tried to download forms between February and May, the IRS said.
+The cybermafia members posed as legitimate taxpayers and tried to download forms between January 2014 and May 2015, the IRS said.
+That means the fraud stretched back more than year earlier than previously thought.

-The IRS has since disabled the online document tool to prevent further fraud.
+The IRS disabled the online document tool last year to prevent further fraud.

 This incident is a curious one.
 It wasn't a hack -- or even a data breach.
 These fraudsters didn't manage to break into IRS computers at all.
 They just turned a useful IRS feature into a leaky faucet -- by answering all the verification questions correctly.